StatCan/cae-eac/docs/en/Artifactory.md

  *If a compute instance has not been created for you, please contact the  **Collaborative Analytics Environment** team.*

-3. Run this code to setup pip to download packages from Artifactory repositories by default:
+3. Run the following code to setup pip to download packages from Artifactory repositories.

 ```pip config --user set global.index-url https://jfrog.aaw.cloud.statcan.ca/artifactory/api/pypi/pypi-remote/simple```